hyprstack/learn-shopify-integration/README.md

 Pretty straight forward.
 Compare the build time and effort it would take to build it manually, one resource at a time!

 More on Cloudformation [here](https://aws.amazon.com/cloudformation/).
 Resource types [here](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).

+**What resources will we need to add to `cloudformation` for our project?**

+1. Our `API` description on `api-gateway`
+2. The `lambda` function `api-gateway` will use
+3. `RDS` instance for our mySQL database and tables (for simplicity reasons will be public facing, but should be set-up behind a `VPC`(Virtual Private Cloud) and cut-off from internet access)

+The `S3 bucket` to store our code and allow `cloudformation` to access it will be created manually.
+You can create `S3 buckets` using cloudformation, but they would be empty when you run the `create-stack` command for `cloudformation`.

+We will use the build power of our `package.json` file to run the whole set of commands.
+Learning to leverage to power of `package.json` is useful.

+#### Leveraging package.json